We all love the sun. But the sun is one of the main causes of dry and dehydrated skin, making it look older, duller and feeling a bit tight and rough.

 FIXES FOR DEHYDRATED SKIN

-Stay out of the sun as much as possible.
-Admittedly, it's not that easy coming in summer, but wearing a hat and SPF is a must.
+Stay out of the sun as much as possible and wear a hat and SPF is a must.

 Find a gentle, natural cleanser that doesn’t strip your skin – there are plenty out there.

 The first seems a no-brainer: water.
 I have heard people complain that the water is just a “filler” in a face cream.
-It's the opposite: it’s there for a reason: to provide hydration.
+It's the opposite: it’s there to provide hydration.

 The oil softens and nourishes the skin and acts as an occlusive, stopping the water from escaping.
 And it’s best to choose a face cream that has beautiful, natural oils.